 The nonprofit Investigative Reporters and Editors Inc. annually awards a satirical award called the Golden Padlock to government officials or agencies that it deems the most secretive in the country.
 In 2016, Williams and Galvin were nominated—although they ultimately “lost” to the U.S. Department of Veterans Affairs.

-After Williams was hired by Boston, the Boston Globe reported that he had failed to recuse himself from decisions regarding Boston records even after he accepted the job with the city.
+After Williams was hired by the City of Boston, the Boston Globe reported that he had failed to recuse himself from decisions regarding Boston records even after he accepted the job with the city.

 Upon hiring Williams, Boston Mayor Marty Walsh—who has a history of destroying public records—praised the lawyer via a press release: “Shawn has written the book on public records law, and I’m thrilled he will be joining City Hall to ensure openness, transparency and compliance around all public records matters.”